 Who’s Eligible: People who died while enrolled in National Pension; either paid to their spouse (if their spouse was their dependent and is now taking care of a child or children) or to the deceased’s dependent child or children.

 To be entitled to the Basic Pension for the Disabled or the Basic Pension for the Bereaved, you need to fulfill certain payment-related criteria.

-For inquires, contact the National Insurance and Pension Division at your local ward or branch office.
+For further information, contact the National Insurance and Pension Division of your local ward office or branch office.

 Lump-Sum Withdrawal (refunding your pension)

-If you leave the National Pension system, you may be eligible to receive a Lump-Sum Withdrawal (Dattai Ichiji Kin).
+If you leave the National Pension system, you may be eligible to receive a Lump-Sum Withdrawal (脱退一時金//Dattai Ichiji Kin).
 You must fulfill all of the following criteria and apply within two years after leaving Japan.
 The sum you receive will be determined on how long you paid insurance premiums.

-- Those without Japanese nationality
+1. Those without Japanese nationality.

-- Those without an address in Japan
+3. Those without an address in Japan.